Funding

 Court Proceedings

-In relation to Courts Martial, Summary Appeal Court cases and Service Civilian Court cases (so all court cases within the Military Justice System) Jonathan Lynch is able to accept instruction with funding from the Armed Forces Criminal Legal Aid Authority.
-That is, should you apply for ‘Legal Aid’ funding in these cases and are granted a ‘Representation Order’, Jonathan Lynch can represent you.
+In relation to Courts Martial, Summary Appeal Court cases and Service Civilian Court cases (so all court cases within the Service Justice System) Lynch law is able to accept instruction with funding from the Armed Forces Criminal Legal Aid Authority.
+That is, should you apply for ‘Legal Aid’ funding in these cases and are granted a ‘Representation Order’, Lynch Law can represent you.

 Private Funding